opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/blockstorage_volume_v2.html.markdown

 * `metadata` - (Optional) Metadata key/value pairs to associate with the volume.
     Changing this updates the existing volume metadata.
+    The key/value include the following parameters:
+    `__system__cmkid` - (Optional) The ID of the kms key.

+    `region` - (Optional) The region of the kms key.

+    '__system__encrypted' - The default value is set to '0', it means the volume is not encrypted, the value '1' means volume is encrypted.

 * `tags` - (Optional) Tags key/value pairs to associate with the volume.
     Changing this updates the existing volume tags.